-13 October 2021: Recommendation to maintain the O-SII capital buffer (AFMS/2021/2)
+27 June 2022: Recommendation to maintain the O-SII buffer (AFMS/2022/2)

-In its meeting on 13 October 2021, the Financial Stability Council (FSC) recommended pursuant to Article 33b(2)(d) of the Financial Market Supervision Act (FMAG) that the FMA retain the buffer for Other Systemically Important Institutions (O-SII), based on an annual calibration and buffer review of the FMA, at 2% of the total risk exposure amount on a consolidated as well as individual basis.
-This recommendation in particular considers the Guidelines of the European Banking Authority1 (EBA) and was issued on the basis of the planned revision of the Banking Act (BankG) to implement CRD V, which subject to the approval of the Liechtenstein Parliament - is expected to come into force in Liechtenstein in spring 2022.
-The new capital buffer provisions, as set forth in this AFMS recommendation, are to apply as of the entry into force of the revised Bank Act.
+In its meeting on 27 June 2022, the Financial Stability Council (FSC) recommended pursuant to Article 33b(2)(d) of the Financial Market Supervision Act (FMAG) that the FMA retains the buffer for Other Systemically Important Institutions (O-SIIs), based on an annual calibration and buffer review of the FMA, at 2% of the total risk exposure amount on a consolidated as well as individual basis.
+This recommendation in particular considers the Guidelines of the European Banking Authority1 (EBA).

 The O-SII buffer is applied to financial institutions that pose substantial systemic risks to the banking system.
-By specifying an additional buffer consisting of Common Equity Tier 1 capital, the O-SII buffer primarily aims to reduce the probability of default of systemically important institutions, but at the same time it also compensates for the negative effects of an implicit state guarantee.
+By specifying an additional buffer consisting of Common Equity Tier 1 (CET1) capital, the O-SII buffer primarily aims to reduce the probability of default of systemically important institutions, but at the same time it also compensates for the negative effects of an implicit state guarantee.
 In addition, the buffer is intended to strengthen market confidence in the identified banks by increasing their loss absorbing capacity.
-O-SIIs are identified on a yearly basis, following a two-step procedure established under the EBA Guidelines and taking into account ten indicators.
+O-SIIs are identified on a yearly basis, following a procedure established under the EBA Guidelines considering ten indicators.
 In the first step, a score is calculated for each relevant institution at least at the highest consolidation level.
 The score reflects the systemic importance of the institution and includes the following core criteria: